Cyprus

 Birthgap Retirement Indicator (BRI)

-The Birthgap Retirement Indicator (BRI) for Cyprus reached 18.9% in 2023, marking a slight increase of 1.5 percentage points from the previous year.
-Over the last five years (2019–2023), the average BRI stood at 16.0%, showing some fluctuation compared to earlier periods.
-This figure is substantially higher—by about 27.6 percentage points—than the average BRI of -8.7% recorded during the 1990s.
-On a global scale, Cyprus holds the lowest BRI value among 35 countries, ranking 35th, and it similarly ranks last (30th) within Europe.
+The Birthgap Retirement Indicator (BRI) for Cyprus reached 18.9% in 2023, showing a slight increase of 1.5 percentage points from 2022.
+Over the past five years (2019–2023), the BRI averaged 16.0%, reflecting a generally rising trend.
+When compared to the 1990s average of -8.7%, the current BRI is approximately 27.6 percentage points higher.
+Among global figures, Cyprus holds the lowest BRI value, ranking 35th out of 35.
+Similarly, within Europe, it ranks last at 30th out of 30 countries.

 | Year | BRI | Year | BRI |